andrewmcdan/ChatGPT-History-Viewer/README.md

 ## Data Storage
 - The application stores imported data in `chat_history.db` in the project root.
+- Projects (when imported) live in the same database alongside conversations and messages.
 - You can safely delete the database to start fresh (you will need to re-import exports).

 ## Development Notes
-- The schema is defined in `database.py`; all read/write access routes through `ChatHistoryDatabase`.
+- The schema is defined in `database.py`; all read/write access routes through `ChatHistoryDatabase` (including the optional `projects` table).
 - UI behaviour and interaction wiring live in `main.py`.
 - `python -m compileall .` can be used for a quick syntax check without launching the UI.